Consensys/linea-monorepo/contracts/docs/contract-style-guide.md

 ```
 // SPDX-License-Identifier: AGPL-3.0
 pragma solidity >=0.8.19 <=0.8.26;

-// imports here
-import { ImportType } from "../ImportType.sol";
+contract SampleContract {
 	// All items have NatSpec
 	// 1.
+CONSTANTS (Public, internal and then private)
+	// 2.
 Structs
-	// 2.
+	// 3.
 Enums
-	// 3.
+	// 4.
 Events with NatSpec (including parameters)
-	// 4.
+	// 5.
 Errors with NatSpec explaining when thrown
 	// 6.
+Modifiers
+	// 7.
 Functions (Public, external, internal and then private)
+}
 ```